 Predictive analytics’ application is unlimited, from helping determine inventory needs in retail to predicting patient needs in hospitals.
 One ever-growing issue predictive analytics is helping to solve is the growing college drop-out rate, which is about 33% of students.

 The higher education industry has coined the term ‘summer melt’ to describe enrolled students leaving for the summer and failing to return for classes in the fall.
-In fact, colleges report losing 10-20% of their students to this phenomenon.
 However, by using data analytics to gain deep student insights, colleges have been able to make smarter enrollment choices and decrease the threat of summer melt.

 For higher education institutions, predictive analytics can assist in meeting enrollment goals.
 For instance, colleges and universities that aim to increase conversion rates in the enrollment process can leverage big data and predictive analytics to ensure that those enrolled have a high chance of staying at the institution and completing their higher education journey at a school.